MORE LEGAL STUFF...

 Makeup clients will be asked to provide data such as known allergies or skin conditions to fulfil our health & safety obligations.

 We never, ever capture credit or debit card numbers.
 These are all handled via our card processing service.

 This is pretty straightforward, we are not going to use your data to contact you about a really cool Netflix show we’ve recently binge-watched.
 Even if it is REALLY cool.
 But we will use your information to contact you about the job you have enquired about or booked with us.

 We may also use your data in the general running of our business.
 For example, we like to show off our work (it's pretty awesome) so we may, for example, post photos from your wedding in a variety of places (this is done via that legitimate interest clause we were talking about earlier.
 Basically, as a photography company, we need to be able to use images for promotional purposes as it’s what we do - this is permitted under the ICO’s regulations).

 Should any member of your wedding party not wish to be included in shared images, please let us know in writing (this can be via email, you don’t actually have to be archaic and put pen to paper).
-In addition, we also provide you with the ability to opt out of posting photographs from your wedding in the various places which will be clearly marked on your contract.
+In addition, we also provide you with the ability to opt out of our use of images as part of your contract.

-Notice we only mention weddings here - for all other types of photography; boudoir, lifestyle (which may include children) and corporate we will ask you to complete a separate consent form and will never post images without your approval.
+Notice we only mention weddings here - for all other types of photography; boudoir, lifestyle (which may include children) and corporate we will ask you to complete a separate consent form and will never post any identifying images without your approval (we may use images whereby you cannot be identified, for example, images that may not show your face or recognisable features).
 Images captured under Trade for Print (TFP) arrangements are exempt from this consent.